The NIH Almanac

 Alcohol Research Centers Program

 NIAAA's Alcohol Research Centers Program provides long-term support for interdisciplinary research that focuses on particular aspects of alcohol use disorders and alcohol-related problems.
-The program encourages outstanding scientists from many disciplines to provide a full range of expertise, approaches, and advanced technologies on aspects of alcohol abuse, alcoholism, or other alcohol-related problems.
-The program is interrelated with and complementary to all other research support mechanisms and scientific activities that investigate the causes, diagnosis, prevention, and treatment, consequences of alcohol abuse and alcoholism.
+The program encourages outstanding scientists from many disciplines who can provide a full range of expertise, approaches, and advanced technologies to work on various aspects of alcohol use disorders or other alcohol-related problems.
+The program is interrelated with and complementary to all other research support mechanisms and scientific activities that investigate the causes, diagnosis, prevention, treatment, and consequences of alcohol use disorders.

 Trans-NIH Program Activity

-NIAAA collaborates with other NIH institutes and centers to generate and support broad research initiatives (e.g., NIH Blueprint for Neuroscience Research).
+NIAAA collaborates with other NIH institutes and centers to generate and support broad research initiatives (e.g., Collaborative Research on Addictions at NIH, and the NIH Blueprint for Neuroscience Research).
 In addition, NIAAA staff share their scientific expertise with other NIH institutes and centers to advance medical science in all areas of human health.
 More information about these initiatives can be found at NIH’s Trans-NIH Collaborations website.
-NIAAA and NIDA intramural scientists study addiction related issues at the inpatient unit and outpatient program located in the NIH Clinical Research Center in Bethesda, Maryland.
+In addition, NIAAA and NIDA intramural scientists study addiction related issues together, at the inpatient unit and outpatient program located in the NIH Clinical Research Center in Bethesda, Maryland.